pranavi179/exercise_tracker/README.md

 ## Exercise tracker

+A web application which tracks exercises.
+User can Create ,edit, delete the exercise

 used MERN stack

 mongodb atlas

- connected the db through Mongodb Atlas the run the server use --- nodemon server or node server.js in backend folder
+ connected the db through Mongodb Atlas

+ the run the server use --- nodemon server or node server.js in backend folder

 1. Creating Database and connect